Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 double(MyClass2(1)) # => 2
 ```

-The translation of OOP dot methods is maybe the most direct translation in this article.
+The translation of dot methods is maybe the most direct translation in this article.
 This is because all OOP languages do the same thing as Julia under the hood.

-If we DO want to support dot methods in Julia, just setup the same mechanism used by Python or any other OO language that support bound methods (examples: C\#, Python; counter examples: Java, JavaScript).
+If we DO want to support dot methods in Julia, just setup the same mechanism used by Python or any other OOP language that support bound methods (examples: C\#, Python; counter examples: Java, JavaScript).

 ```julia